OpenDSA/OpenDSA/RST/en/PL/RecursiveFunctions.rst

 Identifying Fixed Point Combinators
 -----------------------------------

-Although the function :math:`Y` defined above is a famous fixed-point combinator, there are also many other fixed-point combinators, that is, functions :math:`Z` with the property that:
+Although the function :math:`Y` defined above is a famous fixed-point combinator, there are many other fixed-point combinators, that is, functions :math:`Z` with the property that:

 .. math:: (F \; (Z \; F)) = (Z \; F)